mauropalsgraaf/fpscala-workshop/workshop.md

 // If the function call is identity(3), we can replace it
 // with 3 without changing the program. def identity(a: Int): Int = a // returns it's input argument

+// This is referentially transparent because we can substitute
+// the function by it's output for every combination of x and y def add(x: Int, y: Int): Int = x + y

+add(5, 7) can be substituted with 12
 ```

 Having functions that are referentially transparent provide some great benefits.
 Reasoning about software becomes easier and software is more likely to be correct.
 We will discuss some advantages of functional programming in a bit.
 First, we are going to take a look at why having referentially transparent functions is important.

-This example originally comes from the book Functional Programming in Scala and shows that functions that contain side-effects do not compose.
+This example originally comes from the book Functional Programming in Scala and shows that functions that contain side-effects do not compose and are less reusable.
 Consider the following function written in Scala.
 More details later, but the intent should be clear.
 This function will give you a coffee given a CreditCard and a PaymentService.
 There is an obvious side-effect in the function, which is calling the PaymentService.
 This will charge the CreditCard for the price of a cup of coffee.

 ```
 class Cafe {